apertium/apertium-syntax-highlight/README.md

 #

-A collection of Apertium formats related syntax highlighting plugins for different text editors.
+A collection of syntax highlighting plugins for different text editors supporting various Apertium formats.